Year of Birth:

 Actions Before the Story

 Delana was born in Shienar in 950 NE and went to the White Tower at age 18 in 968 NE where she was a Novice for five years.
-She became close friends with Siuan Sanche, who arrived in the Tower in 972 NE and the pair committed many pranks together, Siuan often acting as a protector and taking blame if they were caught.
-Delana was jealous of Moiraine Damodred, who was also a Novice at the time, and was Siuan’s closest friend.
-Delana passed her test for the Ring in 973 NE and became one of the Accepted and spent the next five years.
+She became close friends with Siuan Sanche, who arrived in the Tower in 972 NE and the pair committed many pranks together, Siuan often acting as a protector and taking the blame if they were caught.
+Delana was jealous of Moiraine Damodred, who was also a Novice at the time and was Siuan’s closest friend.
+Delana passed her test for the Ring in 973 NE and became one of the Accepted and spent the next five years working toward the Shawl.
 Delana earned the Shawl and chose the Gray Ajah in 978 NE, likely just before the events of New Spring as she is not mentioned as one of the Accepted in the book.
 Given her close friendship with Siuan when the pair were in training it seems likely that Delana had become Aes Sedai by this time and the two could not maintain their friendship until after Siuan was Raised.